kurron/cloud-formation-mongodb/README.md

 # Overview
-This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [ECS](https://aws.amazon.com/ecs/) cluster into an existing VPC.
-Four EC2 instances are added to the cluster.
-Two instances in each availability zone.
-The instances are auto-scaled and use spot pricing.
+This project is a [CloudFormation](https://aws.amazon.com/cloudformation/) template that inserts a new [MongoDB](https://www.mongodb.com/) replica set into an existing VPC.
+Three instances will be created, one in each availability zone.

 ## Assets Produced
 1. ECS Cluster